ResursBank/ecom2/README.md

    // Becacuse Magento will load elements for the product page on-the-fly
    // using AJAX requests, we cannot be sure when it's actaully loaded all
-   // input elements, so we need to reset our observers when the DOM changes. document
+   // input elements, so we need to reset our observers when the DOM changes.
+   // Observe that DOMSubtreeModified is deprecated, but we use it here for now.
+   // You could also build this on MutationObservers to maintain compatibility. document
      .getElementById('product_addtocart_form')
      .addEventListener('DOMSubtreeModified', function() {